-Business ready for Franchising?
+Is Your Business Ready for Franchising?

-Is my business ready for franchising?
+Is your business ready for franchising?

 The statistics from the International Franchise Association are simple and compelling.
 Every 8 minutes in the United States a new franchise opens its doors.
 At the last official count there were 828,138 franchises in the United States, which provides 9,125,700 jobs supporting an annual payroll of $304.4 billion producing goods and services of $802.2 billion.